DiscreteTom/stickdeck-rs/README.md

    1. For joysticks, use `Left/Right Stick (as Joystick Move)`.
    2. For trackpad and gyro, use `Left/Right Stick (as Absolute Mouse)`.
 6. Run `launch.sh` again, click `Start Server`, now you should see the input when you press buttons or move joysticks on Steam Deck.

-Now the setup is done, you can proceed to the client side.
+7. Now you can exit by tapping the `Exit` button.
+Next time you want to start the server, just run `launch.sh` and click `Start Server`.

 > You can also add `launch.sh` as a non-Steam game on Steam Deck, so you can start the server directly from Steam Deck's Gaming Mode.

-Next time you want to use StickDeck, you only need to run `launch.sh` and click `Start Server`.

 ### Client Side (PC)

 1. Install [ViGEm Bus Driver](https://github.com/nefarius/ViGEmBus) and **_restart_** your PC.
 2. Download `stickdeck-win-vX.X.X.zip` from the [latest release](https://github.com/DiscreteTom/stickdeck-rs/releases/latest) and extract it.

+## Usage

+1. Start the server on Steam Deck.
+Make sure the server is running and the input is captured.
-3. Make sure your Steam Deck and your PC are in the same network.
+2. Make sure your PC and your Steam Deck are in the same network.
-4. Make sure your Steam Deck is running the server.
-5. Run `stickdeck-win.exe`.
-Once your see `Virtual controller is ready` in the console, StickDeck is ready.
+3. Run `stickdeck-win.exe` on your PC.
+Once you see `Virtual controller is ready` in the console, StickDeck is ready.
-6. (Optional) If you want to test the controller, run `joy.cpl`.
+4. (Optional) If you want to test the controller, run `joy.cpl`.

-Next time you want to use StickDeck, you only need to run `stickdeck-win.exe` (of course you should start the server first).

 > [!NOTE]
 > By default the client will try to connect `steamdeck:7777`.
 If you want to connect to a different server, you can run `stickdeck-win.exe [server-ip]`.